-Facilitators are used for ARP SRM panel meetings.
+The Regional or Airports District Office project manager determines if an SRM panel will be convened for a given project.
+If so, the panel will need a facilitator.
 Facilitator services must not be provided by the design/planning consultant or directly by the airport using internal employees or others with a specific interest in the airport.
-However, the airport sponsor can acquire the facilitation services of an independent contract of the project formulation process.
+However, the airport sponsor can acquire the facilitation services of an independent contractor for the project formulation process.
 The use of FAA Air Traffic Organization trained facilitators is also permissible.

 Appendix F of the ARP SMS Desk Reference provides a guide for preparing consultant services scopes of work for airport planning and design/development services.
 Specific language should be tailored to the circumstances and requirements of the project and SRM.

 In addition to those qualifications listed in section 1(b) of Appendix F, third party facilitators are expected to complete the ARP SMS Overview and ARP SRM Facilitator courses, which are available through the Integrated Distance Learning Environment (IDLE).

 ARP encourages facilitators to use ARP's standard Safety Risk Management Panel Facilitation Briefing when conducting ARP-led SRM panel meetings.
 The briefing is meant to familiarize SRM panel members with the ARP SRM process.
 Not all SRM panel members will be familiar with the SRM 5-step risk assessment